Friday, July 21, 2023

 For a series of photos, please click

-...and the setting for a famous American movie, which begins with a bistro owner saying with a French accent,
+A famous American movie is set there.
+It begins with a bistro owner saying with a French accent,

 "Welcome to Paris!
 The Eiffel Tower, the Champs Elysées, the Arc de Triomphe, Notre-Dame, the bridges of the Seine, Montmartre.
 But to find the real Paris, you must come to Les Halles, the wholesale market, the stomach of Paris, and to its busiest street, the rue Casanova, a place of passion, friendship, desire and death, everything that makes life worth living..."